-Proposal Application Package
+Proposal Application

 OHFA requires a Proposal Application package submitted via the FTS by the date listed in the Program Calendar.
 Proposal applications may be uploaded only once.
-If it's necessary to make changes prior to the deadline, applicants shall first seek OHFA approval of Aany subsequent uploads, full or partial, must be approved by OHFA prior to uploading...
+If it's necessary to make changes prior to the deadline, applicants shall first seek OHFA approval of any subsequent uploads.
 The proposal package includes the items detail in Appendix A: Submission Requirements

-Experience and Capacity, Underwriting, Threshold, Exception Request and Scoring Review
+Threshold, Exception Requests, and Scoring Review